Mushroom goat cheese toasts are elegant appetizers; if you are inclined, you can also serve them as a first course.

 I selected my favorite savory shiitake and chanterelle mushrooms for this French appetizer, which I sauteed to a perfect golden color.

-Goat cheese, gently mixed with fresh chives, absorbs the flavor and brings this dish to a new level.
+Gently mixed with fresh chives, goat cheese absorbs the flavor and brings this dish to a new level.

 A hint of garlic on a freshly toasted baguette.

 The combination of goat cheese and mushrooms is pretty divine, and to add to simplicity, these toasts are super easy to make and are full of flavor.

 Add a glass of bubbly, and you have the best Holiday appetizer.

 When preparing this mushroom goat cheese toast for dinner, you can slice the bread a bit larger than you would for the appetizer, as it will rest on your dish, and cut it with a knife.

 However, when you serve it as an appetizer, do not pile up too many mushrooms to fill it over the top.
 You do not want you and your guests to worry about spilling and losing the mushrooms when eating them.